pratham2036/Stock_analysis/README.md

 1. Only us stocks are available to search in free plan
-2. Only following stocks have valid earnings for ongoing week DIS.NE (Disney)
+2. Only following stocks have valid earnings for ongoing week ARTNA (Artesian Resources Corporation Class A) DIS.NE (Disney)
     AMD.NE (AMD)
     CBST.NE (Columbia Banking System)
-3. Close the EarningsReport.xlsx before re-running the script.
+4. Close the EarningsReport.xlsx before re-running the script.
 It imposes the permission issues on windows.

 ## Contribution and Feedback
 Feel free to give feedback on this program.